hg387/cube/README.md

 */

 # Instructions to build and run:
 1) This project is using CMake to build.
+Also, some functions available in C++20 are used.
 Example CMake command to build the project, the command should be adjusted according to build environment:
 ```
 usr/bin/cmake -DCMAKE_INSTALL_PREFIX=</workspaces/cube/out/install/rubrick_cube> -DCMAKE_C_COMPILER=</usr/bin/clang> -DCMAKE_CXX_COMPILER=</usr/bin/clang++> -DCMAKE_BUILD_TYPE=<Debug> <-S/workspaces/cube> <-B/workspaces/cube/out/build/rubrick_cube>
 ```